 What is Trauma?

-Some of the symptoms of PTSD that can happen after you've experienced a trauma include:
+Some of the symptoms of trauma and PTSD include:

 - Recurrent, intrusive images, thoughts, and perceptions